 Until September 1945, Jewish and non-Jewish DPs resided in the same camps.
 This setting sometimes required Jewish victims of the Holocaust to reside with former perpetrators or with other people who expressed antisemitic sentiments painfully reminiscent of the Holocaust.
 Jewish DPs, many of whom felt unsafe, protested these living conditions.

 Many Jewish DPs also resented harsh and insensitive treatment they received from some US military personnel.
 The practice of permitting German police to enter the camps to search for contraband reflected insensitivity to the psychological trauma of recent Holocaust survivors.
-Protests about the treatment of Jews by US Army personnel in DP camps located in Bavaria induced President Harry S Truman to send Earl Harrison, Dean of the Law School at the University of Pennsylvania, to the US occupation zone in Germany to investigate.
+Protests about the treatment of Jews by US Army personnel in DP camps located in Bavaria induced the Department of State to send Earl Harrison, Dean of the Law School at the University of Pennsylvania, to the US occupation zone in Germany to investigate.

-Harrison's report, filed in August 1945, led Truman to order the separation of Jews from non-Jews, and more sensitive treatment of Jewish survivors in the DP camps.
+Harrison's report, filed in August 1945, led Dwight D. Eisenhower to order the separation of Jews from non-Jews, and more sensitive treatment of Jewish survivors in the DP camps.
 American authorities then facilitated significant improvements in living conditions, including allowing private Jewish relief agencies to operate in the DP camps.
 They also gave greater autonomy to residents.

 President Truman supported more open immigration policy for Jewish DPs.
 Under authority of an executive order, between 1946 and 1948, 16,000 Jewish refugees entered the United States.
 With the passage of the Displaced Persons Act in 1948, Congress granted approximately 400,000 visas to immigrants above and beyond the existing quota system.
 80,000 of these visas were issued to Jewish DPs.